 * Financial stocks lead S&P 500 higher

-* VIX, gold prices tumble amid risk-on sentiment
+* VIX, gold prices tumble as risk-on sentiment boosted

 * Gauge of major stock markets globally hits record high